muxinc/media-chrome/docs/src/pages/en/components/media-preview-thumbnail.md

 source: https://github.com/muxinc/media-chrome/tree/main/src/js/media-preview-thumbnail.js
 ---

-The preview thumbnail shows an image while the user hovers over the time range.
+> This component is automatically rendered internally by [`<media-time-range>`](media-time-range).
+While the default implementation covers most use cases, the documentation below describes how the component works for applications with advanced use cases.

-There is no need to add this element yourself, it's automatically included by `<media-time-range>`.
+The `<media-preview-thumbnail>` component displays an image while the user hovers over the media time range.

 <style>
   media-preview-thumbnail {